5 Ways: How to Connect the iPhone to Wi-Fi - Step-by-Step

 How Your iPhone Connects to the Internet

 iPhone is designed to connect to the internet seamlessly.
-Here's the order it follows to establish a connection:
+Here's the order it follows to establish a connection:.
+A quick check of the device model, software version, and account state usually explains why the same menu looks different on another device.

 Attempts to Join a Familiar Wi-Fi Network: Initially, your iPhone tries to connect to a Wi-Fi network it has previously used.